 One of the things we missed a lot in Asia were cafes or restaurant that are intimate and cozy.
 But in South America, and especially in Arequipa, they know how to make a room atmospheric and cozy.
 Walking through the streets you can find one café after the other, all inviting you to enter and order a cocktail or a Pisco Sour.
 Not to mention the many rooftop bars with a magnificent view over the city and the backdrop of volcano Misti!

 But Arequipa is also a place for foodies, withe some amazing restaurants, delicious food and educative workshops.
-We will write a blog post about top places in Arequipa for foodies soon.
+Read all about our top places in Arequipa for foodies here.